githubteacher/feb-developers/jagmagfile1.md

 ### places to eat in my home town of San Diego

-- mexican
+- mexican good
 - italian

 ### things to do

 - hike
 - swim
-- walk dog
+- walk dog Sparky